-See the "Risk Management" section of MD&A of Part I, Item 2 of our Q2 2023 Form 10-Q, as well as any additional relevant references provided in the Road Map on page 3 of this report for our quantitative and qualitative disclosures about credit risk, including how we manage credit risk, as well as for information on our enterprise risk management program.
+See the "Risk Management" section of MD&A of Part I, Item 2 of our Q1 2024 Form 10-Q, as well as any additional relevant references provided in the Road Map on page 3 of this report for our quantitative and qualitative disclosures about credit risk, including how we manage credit risk, as well as for information on our enterprise risk management program.

-Refer to Note 2 - Summary of Significant Accounting Policies in our Q2 2023 Form 10-Q and any additional relevant references provided in the Road Map on page 3 of this report for a description of our accounting policies for determining past due or delinquency status, placing loans on nonaccrual status, returning loans to accrual status, estimating our allowance for credit losses, and charging off uncollectible amounts.
+Refer to Note 2 - Update of Significant Accounting Policies in our Q1 2024 Form 10-Q and Note 2 - Summary of Significant Accounting Policies in our 2023 Form 10-K and any additional relevant references provided in the Road Map on page 3 of this report for a description of our accounting policies for determining past due or delinquency status, placing loans on nonaccrual status, returning loans to accrual status, estimating our allowance for credit losses, and charging off uncollectible amounts.